 |Fall 2017||Recommended design alternative presented|

 |Late Fall 2018||Private utility relocation, permitting complete|

 |TBD||Project construction complete|

-The White Oak Lake drainage improvements are the last part of a multi-phased project that will reduce flooding in the Simmons Branch watershed.
-Other projects included culvert improvements at Ravenwood Drive, Kaplan Drive, Lail Court, Swift Drive, and the Simmons Branch Drainage Improvement Project - Phase II.
+This is the last part of a multi-phased project that will reduce flooding and improve water quality in the Simmons Branch watershed.
+Other projects included culvert improvements at Ravenwood Drive, Kaplan Drive, Lail Court, Swift Drive, and Pineview Drive.